iamkanishka/Angular-Unit-Testing/README.md

 10. Write Test Cases for the Angular Pipe Using Isolated unit tests- Angular.
 11. Writing Isolated Unit test Cases for an Angular Service - Angular.
 12. Create Posts Compoenent and Posts Service for getting posts data - Angular Testing.
+13. Create a Spec File for Posts Componenet to do Isolated Unit Test for a Componennt - Angular Testing.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.